Fastly (NYSE:FSLY) Sets New 52-Week High at $118.48

-Several research analysts have weighed in on the stock.
-Piper Sandler dropped their price objective on shares of Fastly from $89.00 to $88.00 and set a “neutral” rating on the stock in a research note on Thursday, August 6th.
-Stifel Nicolaus upped their price objective on shares of Fastly from $30.00 to $98.00 and gave the company a “buy” rating in a research note on Thursday, August 6th.
-Raymond James upgraded shares of Fastly from a “market perform” rating to an “outperform” rating and set a $100.00 price objective on the stock in a research note on Monday, August 24th.
-Zacks Investment Research upgraded shares of Fastly from a “sell” rating to a “hold” rating in a research note on Wednesday.
-Finally, BofA Securities lowered shares of Fastly from a “buy” rating to an “underperform” rating in a research note on Friday, July 10th.
-Three analysts have rated the stock with a sell rating, five have given a hold rating and six have assigned a buy rating to the company’s stock.
+FSLY has been the topic of several analyst reports.
+Raymond James upgraded shares of Fastly from a “market perform” rating to an “outperform” rating and set a $100.00 price target on the stock in a research note on Monday, August 24th.
+Citigroup lowered shares of Fastly from a “neutral” rating to a “sell” rating in a research note on Thursday, July 9th.
+Credit Suisse Group increased their price target on shares of Fastly from $100.00 to $110.00 and gave the stock an “outperform” rating in a research note on Friday, August 28th.
+FBN Securities began coverage on shares of Fastly in a research note on Wednesday, August 19th.
+They set an “outperform” rating and a $90.00 price target on the stock.
+Finally, BofA Securities downgraded shares of Fastly from a “buy” rating to an “underperform” rating in a report on Friday, July 10th.
+Three investment analysts have rated the stock with a sell rating, five have given a hold rating and six have issued a buy rating to the company.
 Fastly currently has a consensus rating of “Hold” and a consensus price target of $69.17.

-Institutional investors have recently modified their holdings of the business.
+Large investors have recently added to or reduced their stakes in the company.
 Morgan Stanley lifted its holdings in shares of Fastly by 285.4% during the 1st quarter.
 Morgan Stanley now owns 2,883,106 shares of the company’s stock worth $54,720,000 after acquiring an additional 2,134,966 shares during the period.
-Wells Fargo & Company MN lifted its holdings in shares of Fastly by 918.6% during the 1st quarter.
-Wells Fargo & Company MN now owns 321,171 shares of the company’s stock worth $6,096,000 after acquiring an additional 289,640 shares during the period.
-Cambridge Investment Research Advisors Inc. bought a new position in shares of Fastly during the 2nd quarter worth about $966,000.
-Vanguard Group Inc. lifted its holdings in shares of Fastly by 215.3% during the 2nd quarter.
-Vanguard Group Inc. now owns 6,076,049 shares of the company’s stock worth $517,254,000 after acquiring an additional 4,148,788 shares during the period.
-Finally, CIBC Asset Management Inc bought a new position in shares of Fastly during the 2nd quarter worth about $289,000.
-61.15% of the stock is owned by hedge funds and other institutional investors.
+Wells Fargo & Company MN increased its position in shares of Fastly by 918.6% during the 1st quarter.
+Wells Fargo & Company MN now owns 321,171 shares of the company’s stock worth $6,096,000 after purchasing an additional 289,640 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. acquired a new stake in shares of Fastly during the 2nd quarter worth about $966,000.
+Vanguard Group Inc. increased its position in shares of Fastly by 215.3% during the 2nd quarter.
+Vanguard Group Inc. now owns 6,076,049 shares of the company’s stock worth $517,254,000 after purchasing an additional 4,148,788 shares in the last quarter.
+Finally, CIBC Asset Management Inc acquired a new stake in shares of Fastly during the 2nd quarter worth about $289,000.
+61.15% of the stock is owned by institutional investors.

 Fastly, Inc operates an edge cloud platform for processing, serving, and securing its customer's applications.
 The edge cloud is a category of Infrastructure as a Service that enables developers to build, secure, and deliver digital experiences at the edge of the Internet.
 It is a programmable platform designed for Web and application delivery.